Demmens/Hive-of-Lies/Assets/FastScriptReload/Documentation/documentation.md

 ```

 > As a one-off you may also need to go to Edit -> Preferences -> External Tools -> click 'Regenerate project files' buttons

+### When importing I'm getting error: 'Unable to update following assemblies: (...)/ImmersiveVRTools.Common.Runtime.dll'
+This happens occasionally, especially on upgrade between versions.
+It's harmless error that'll go away on play mode.

+### When upgrading between versions, eg 1.1 to 1.2 example scene cubes are pink
+This is down to reimporting 'Point' prefab.
+Right now plugin will make sure it's using correct shader eg. URP / Built-in but only on initial import.

+To fix please go to `FastScripReload\Examples\Point\Point.prefab` and search for 'Point' shader.

 ## Roadmap
 - ~~add Mac/Linux support~~ (added with 1.1)